 The name of the district was changed in 1899 from Lohardaga to Ranchi after the name of a small village now comprised within the headquarters station.

 It is also known as Dassam Gagh.
-Similarly, Hundru fall is about 45 kms from Ranchi on Ranchi-Purulia Road.
-Here the Subarnarekha River falls from a height of 320 feet.
+Similarly, Hundru Falls is about 45 km from Ranchi on Ranchi-Purulia Road.
+Here the Subarnarekha river falls from a height of 320 feet.

-Jonha Falls also known as Gautamdhara is around 40 Kms from Ranchi.
+Jonha Falls also known as Gautamdhara is around 40 km from Ranchi.
 It is approachable by both road and train.
 The fall can be admired by descending around 500 steps.

 There is a tourist rest house which has a Lord Buddha temple.
 The river Kanchi flows nearby.
 Other interesting places include Nakshatra Van, Gonda and Tagore Hill.

-Rapid population growth and industrialization have caused considerable change in the weather pattern and rise in average temperatures.
-This has resulted in gradual loss of this Hill Station like status.
+Rapid population growth and industrialisation have caused considerable change in the weather pattern and rise in average temperatures.
+This has resulted in gradual loss of this hill station-like status.

 The ideal time to visit Ranchi is between October to May.